 Medicare, which serves the population at greatest risk for vision loss, provides a benefit for comprehensive dilated eye examination only for those age 65 or older with diabetes or elevated risk for glaucoma.

-William White, OD, an optometrist at Scott & White Clinic in Temple, said he was not surprised that vision loss was associated with lower socioeconomic status.
+William White, OD, an optometrist on the medical staff at Scott & White Clinic – Temple, said he was not surprised that vision loss was associated with lower socioeconomic status.
 He said his colleagues at the Scott & White Eye Institute see evidence of this when they go on medical missions to impoverished countries.

 Dr. White said vision loss is typically preventable, but people often neglect it.